joysmith/Lynda-Interactive-Data-Visualization-with-Processing-PART-1/05 - Drawing Attributes/README.md

 note

-- pushMatrix, pushStyle use to save orientation so i dont need to set up it again and again
+- pushMatrix, pushStyle use to save orientation so i don't need to set up it again and again